Come Visit the Farm!

 Please let us know if there is a specific topic that you would like to focus on during your trip.
 Some groups like to focus on sustainability, life cycles, seasonality, or pollinators.

 This hands-on discovery program investigates plant parts and their functions, what plants need to grow and thrive, how photosynthesis works, and how humans use plants everyday.

 Roots – students learn about nutrients, water uptake, and nitrogen fixation.

 Stems and Leaves – students taste leaves and stems, learn about photosynthesis, xylem and phloem.

 Flowers, Fruits and Seeds – students learn about flower reproduction through examining what flowers are blooming at the time of their visit.

-An inquiry based program that explores the functions and values of a wetland ecosystem, and takes a closer look at aquatic insects,animal habitat, and water quality.
+An inquiry based program that explores the functions and values of a wetland ecosystem, and takes a closer look at aquatic insects, animal habitats, and water quality.
 Students use nets and magnifying glasses to gently sample and learn about the macro invertebrates that live in the pond and stream.
 Older students test the water quality.

 Students rotate through field, classroom, and cooking stations to harvest and prepare a fresh meal, discover how eating a rainbow of fruits and veggies can help our bodies, and practice creating nutrient-rich balanced snacks and meals.

 Participants dig in and get dirty working on whatever seasonal farm projects need to get done in the Children’s Gardens and fields.

 Interested in volunteering with our environmental education programs?
 Check out our Open Positions.